kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 It was quite an experience to get a grip on Erlang in order to be able to produce productive code.
 I wish I had learned something along these lines earlier so that I could have used that experience in my programming habits in PHP as well.

 Well, looking at the source code of CodeIgniter, there are lots of functions which are extremely short.
 I could have learned from them as well, but alas I didn't.
+Frankly, I didn't study their source code if I didn't have to -- I was too eager to become productive.

 Of course, the problem of debugging that Erlang code arose as well.
 Guess what, I wrote my own debugging functions in Erlang in order to enhance my productivity.